 Remembering less is more while designing

 Including aesthetically-pleasing visuals (images and/or videos)

 Incorporating content that pertains to your target audience’s needs and challenges

 Including information that tells visitors why they should convert

 Ensuring visitors have easy access to your contact information

 6. Publish and test your landing page design.

-Once you have your design set, it’s time to publish and test it among your audience members.
-After your landing page is published, you can A/B test different design factors (colors, CTA buttons, phrases, font, etc.) to see which options lead to the highest number of conversions.
+Once your design set, it’s time to publish and test it among your audience members.
+After your landing page is published, you can A/B test different design elements (e.g. colors, CTA buttons, phrases, font, etc.) to see which options lead to the highest number of conversions.